 Step 1: Generating a Private/Public Key pair

-The Xero site has a detailed breakdown of how generate the keys for Windows and Mac.
+The Xero site has detailed instructions on how generate keys for Windows and Mac.

 You can download OpenSSL for Windows at Shining Light Productions OpenSSL.